mrkaleArduinoLib/gbj_bh1750/README.md

 <a id="constants"></a>

 ## Constants
-The library does no specific error codes.
+The library does not have specific error codes.
 Error codes as well as result code are inherited from the parent library [gbjTwoWire](#dependency) only.

 <a id="addresses"></a>